deskool/python3-spacy-tutorial/README.md

 ### Assumptions
 This tutorial assumes:
-1. That you are using a unix based system
+1. That you are using a unix based system (the code should also work on a Mac).
 2. That your system has Python 3 installed

 ### Installation Instructions